DenisGorbachev/error-handling-rs/README.md

 * `parse_config_v2` is longer

-In short, `parse_config_v2` is strictly better but requires more code.
+That means `parse_config_v2` is strictly better but requires more code.
 However, with LLMs, writing more code is not an issue.
-Therefore, with LLMs, it’s better to use this approach, which provides you with better errors.
+Therefore, it’s better to use a more verbose approach, which provides you with better errors.

-This crates provides the handle family of macros which simplify writing comprehensive error handling code.
+This crates provides the `handle` family of macros to simplify the error handling code.

 ## Better debugging